 Sabotage Studio’s debut effort is a tale of two halves, though both of them are wonderfully retro in their own ways.

-The first half plays out like a 2D action side-scroller and makes its Ninja Gaiden inspirations from the NES clear from the off with splendorous 8-bit graphics and chiptune score to match.
-The second act then turns into a vast metroidvania, with time hops that turn the graphics into 16-bit, and an updated soundtrack.
+The first half plays out like a 2D action side-scroller and makes its Ninja Gaiden inspirations from the NES clear from the off with splendorous 8-bit graphics and a chiptune score to match.
+The second act then turns into a vast Metroidvania, with time hops that turn the graphics into 16-bit and an updated soundtrack.

-We’d even go as far to say that this isn’t just one of the best retro games you could play, but one of the best ninja games on PC, too.
+We’d even go as far as to say that this isn’t just one of the best retro games you could play but one of the best ninja games on PC, too.

-This first-person shooter is so lovably retro that it was built using a modified version of the Build game engine, which spawned such favourites as Duke Nukem 3D, Shadow Warrior, and Blood – some of the best first-person shooters on PC, for sure.
+This first-person shooter is so lovably retro that it was built using a modified version of the Build game engine, which spawned such favorites as Duke Nukem 3D, Shadow Warrior, and Blood – some of the best FPS games on PC, for sure.
 Not convinced?
-You can even get this game on a floppy disk, well, sort of.
+You can even get this game on an Ion Maiden floppy disk – well, sort of.

-When you boot up Ion Maiden, you’ll assume the role of Shelly “Bombshell” Harrison – a bomb disposal expert who is aligned to the Global Defense Force.
-Acting as your opposition in this story is a transhumanist cult leader called Dr Jadus Heskel, who unleashes an army of cybernetically-enhanced soldiers on a futuristic city.
+When you boot up Ion Maiden, you’ll assume the role of Shelly “Bombshell” Harrison – a bomb disposal expert who is aligned with the Global Defense Force.
+Acting as your opposition in this story is a transhumanist cult leader called Dr. Jadus Heskel, who unleashes an army of cybernetically enhanced soldiers on a futuristic city.
 As you’d expect, it’s up to you to send ‘em running to the hills.

-As Chris puts it in his impressions piece, “Ion Maiden is not a replication of the games from the ‘90s so much as it is a game from the ‘90s.”
+As we put it in our Ion Maiden impressions piece, “Ion Maiden is not a replication of the games from the ‘90s so much as it is a game from the ‘90s.”

 Return of the Obra Dinn